jtof-dev/meleemajors.gg/CONTRIBUTING.md

 - the `start.gg-melee-singles-url` field is for the start.gg url to melee singles (like [https://www.start.gg/tournament/tipped-off-15-connected-1/event/melee-singles](https://www.start.gg/tournament/tipped-off-15-connected-1/event/melee-singles))
 - the schedule url can either be a link to a website, or a relative link to an image starting from `site` - for example, `assets/schedules/tipped-off-15-schedule.webp`
 - for both `schedule-url` and `stream-url`, just leave the value blank (`""`) if there is no information about either yet
-- finally, don't forget to add commas between tournament entries, like this:
+- don't forget to add commas between tournament entries, like this:

 ```json
 [